emmahewson/mp2_travel_quiz/README.md

 <img src="docs/features/features_results_personality_parathree.jpeg">

-*Content of paragraph 3 varies depending on results*
+*Content of paragraph 3 varies depending on results - this one shows a different example to to other screen shots, where both the 2nd and 3rd place have scored over 15%*

 </details>